dannybadu2004/tryhackme_notes/Advent-of-Cyber/Day06.md

 ---

 ## Lessons Learned
-- Never run malware on real systems
-- Static analysis provides fast intelligence
-- Dynamic analysis reveals real behaviour
-- Registry Run keys are common persistence methods
+- Malware analysis must be done in isolated environments
-- ProcMon is essential for behaviour analysis
+- PeStudio is effective for quick static analysis
+- Regshot is useful for detecting persistence mechanisms
+- ProcMon provides deep visibility into malware behaviour
-- Combining tools gives full visibility
+- Combining static and dynamic analysis gives full context